M-Shrief/M-Shrief/README.md

 the main sample of my learning will be
-["Adeeb أديب"](https://github.com/M-Shrief/M-Shrief/tree/main/adeeb_overview 'check a preview here to download'), concerned on arabic litereture: poetry and prose.
-It assumes a business model to order a specific piece of litereture to be printed and delivered to customer, with the ability for the customer to follow up the process.
+["Adeeb أديب"](https://github.com/M-Shrief/M-Shrief/tree/main/adeeb_overview 'check a preview here to download'), concerned on arabic literature: poetry and prose.
+It assumes a business model to order a specific piece of literature to be printed and delivered to customer, with the ability for the customer to follow up the process.

 ## Different samples of this project (till now):